 Walden Sports is a company that has been in existence for a while and has undergone tremendous transformations and changes in its operations something that is associated with its success.
 The company's success, on the other hand, brought up an unexpected change that became a concern to the Chief Executive Officer.
 The success brought about a sharp decrease in the productivity and a rise in absenteeism of the employees from their workstations and performance of roles.
-The CEO even stated that the employees looked more of less energized as opposed to the previous situations when they used to have the vigor for their duties.
+The CEO even stated that the employees looked more or less energized as opposed to the previous situations when they used to have the vigor for their duties.
 They didn’t look motivated to work as they used to be initially and the ones who would stay back to aid the others who had a workload in completing their tasks stopped.
 The employees even stopped attending the activities that were aimed at boosting their morale at the company.
 Thus, the task of this discussion is to identify the source of this change and how it can be combated by evaluating the factors in a procedural manner in which a job diagnostic survey instrument is to be used to gather information to determine the effective behavior.

 Job Attitudes